orill/orill/bin/README.rst

 `ORILL Code <http://orill.readthedocs.io>`_
 ===========================================

+Databases reader is available as ORILLDataSetup.exe application.

-Code and databases are not online at the moment.
+ORILL Code not online at the moment.
 We have a mailing list located at: orill_code@googlegroups.com